Hotels near Treasure Island Baseball

 Which hotels near Treasure Island Baseball have laundry facilities?

-Which hotels near Treasure Island Baseball have a pool?
+Which hotels near Treasure Island Baseball have an outdoor pool?

 Which hotels near Treasure Island Baseball have suites or extra space?